-I have always loved date cake recipes or anything else made with dates.
+I learned how to make date cake recipes in my early adult life.
+I have always loved these recipes or anything else made with dates.
 I have shared with you before about driving to Cincinnati as a kid with Mom and Dad and going to a bakery owned by close family friends (They could have been related).
 Anyway they made wonderful baked goods using dates.
 The date bars were my first taste of this fabulous fruit.
 I was overwhelmed and never forgot that taste.

 As a kid we never had dates in the house; I think they must have been too expensive.
 We usually had raisins so there had to be a reason Mom did not buy dates; we all loved those date bars.
 Now knowing a little about the history of dates and that they have been used for eating and cooking in the Middle East for thousands of years, it must have cost too much for preserving and shipping.

 The first recipe is my favorite.
 It has been on my list of Christmas cake recipes for many years and it is delicious.
-Some refer to it as a cranberry cake because of the large amount of the berry added; these two fruits go very well together.
-The orange sauce topping really adds great flavor to the dates and berries.
-How delicious!
+As you are learning how to make this date cake recipe you may hear some refer to it as the Brazil nut cake; I still cake it date cake.
+It doesn’t matter what the name is, the Brazil nuts and dates go very well together.
+Then add the great flavor of Maraschino cherries; how delicious!

-When adding to my holiday recipes, I always look for good fruit and nut recipes and always wanting to include a few date cake recipes.
+When adding to my holiday recipes, I always look for good fruit and nut recipes.
+I am always wanting to learn how to make date cake recipes and add new ones to my collection.
 These along with a variety of flavors and spices seem necessary for my holiday baking.
 (Maybe it is the aroma that I like.)
 Many people say they don’t like fruit cake recipes but there are so many completely different tastes and textures.

 The Potica cake is another form of fruitcake or date cake recipe.
 It is totally different from what one here in the United States classify as “fruitcake”.
 It is very popular in Eastern Europe and is made with yeast dough.
 The date filling is rolled up in the dough jelly roll style producing a wonderfully flavored cake.